 Example: The poor kid like to froze.

-Bottom line, “like” is okay to use, but with some caution.
+Bottom line, “like” is okay to use, but use it with care.

 Copyright 2017 by Affordable Editing ServicesShare This: